+The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 This fund follows a multi-asset strategy as the principal investment strategy.
-Here, the fund's assets are invested in equity funds, mixed funds, bond funds and near money market and money market funds, but also in equities, fixed and floating rate securities, equity certificates, convertible debentures, convertible and warrant-linked bonds whose underlying warrants are on securities, warrants on securities and participation and dividend-right certificates.
-Care is taken to ensure an international spread.
-At least 25% of the assets of the fund are invested in target fund shares.
+The fund shall invest at least 51% of its assets in interest-bearing securities, bond-like dividend-right certificates, money market instruments, convertible debentures and warrant-linked bonds.
+In addition, up to 20% of the fund's net assets may be invested in equities of domestic and foreign issuers.
+Up to 10% of the fund's net assets may also be invested in warrants on securities.
+Up to 10% of the fund's assets are invested in certificates on commodities, commodity indices, precious metals and precious metal indices.
 Please refer to the special section of the sales prospectus for more information on the principal investment strategy.

-The fund's assets are primarily invested in assets that fulfill the defined standards for the promoted environmental or social characteristics, as set out in the following sections.
-The strategy of the fund in relation to the promoted environmental and social characteristics is an integral part of the DWS ESG assessment methodology and is continuously monitored through the investment guidelines of the fund.
+The assets of the fund are primarily invested in assets that fulfill the defined standards for the promoted environmental and social characteristics, as set out in the following sections.
+The strategy of the fund in relation to the promoted environmental and social characteristics is an integral part of the ESG assessment methodology and is continuously monitored through the investment guidelines of the fund.